paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ^
 ...rsa-ex, which focuses on key generation with RSA algorithms and delegates out to your system's OpenSSL libraries to generate keys<br />
-So, these are the kinds of keys you would use to, say...
+So, these are the kinds of keys you would, say...

 ---